isomerpages/mol-services/_government-services/06d-health-expenses.md

      <ul>
       <li>Born in <b>1979 or earlier</b></li></ul>
     <p>Your participation in CareShield Life is optional, and you can choose to join CareShield Life from end-2021, regardless of your age, as long as you do not have pre-existing disability.</p>
-    <p> If you are <b>born in between 1970 and 1979 (both inclusive)</b>, insured under ElderShield 400, and are not severely disabled, you will be automatically enrolled in CareShield life in end-2021.
+    <p> If you are <b>born in between 1970 and 1979 (both inclusive)</b>, insured under ElderShield 400, and are not severely disabled, you will be automatically enrolled in CareShield Life in end-2021.
 However, you can opt out by 31 December 2023 if you do not wish to remain on CareShield Life.
       </p>
   </div>
 </div>